 Read Erin’s thoughts on what giving back has meant to her and how it has changed her life and her community.

-As a teaching artist, mom to an awesome 10 year old.
+As a teaching artist, mom to an awesome 13 year old.
 I value connection and wholeheartedness.
-I incorporate tie dyeing in a variety of workshops and classes and in my volunteering.
+I incorporate tie-dyeing in a variety of workshops, classes, and in my volunteering.

-I facilitate team building workshops, teach at the library, lead the Tiger Pause Community Service Club at the Maryland International School, and participate in a variety of community engagement activities.
-I volunteer to teach tie dye workshops at Johns Hopkins Children’s Center on a monthly basis with my outreach group, Colorful Abandon.
+Before the shutdown, I would teach at the library, lead the Tiger Pause Community Service Club at the Maryland International School, and participate in a variety of community engagement activities.
+I volunteer to teach tie-dye workshops at Johns Hopkins Children’s Center on a monthly basis with my outreach group, Colorful Abandon.
 During the pandemic, we simply partnered with Art Works Now and started a virtual outreach program that we call Be the Sunshine.
 Many have contributed to our programs through in-kind and financial donations.
 We have also been very lucky to have the help of many people to put together components for the art kits.
 A huge thank you to Howard County Volunteens!

-I partner with The Casey Cares Foundation to provide mini tapestries or head coverings dyed by participants in my workshops.
+I work with students and workshop participants to make tie-dye head coverings.
 We also make handmade cards that we donate.
-Dyeing bandanas to donate was inspired through my involvement with the non-profit, Grateful Heads, we are an international network of tie-dye artists who get together for 4 days each summer to create an average of 1000 bandanas.
+Dyeing bandanas to donate was inspired through my involvement with the non-profit, Grateful Heads, we are an international network of tie-dye artists who get together for 4 days each summer to create approximately 1000 bandanas.
 The bandanas are given for free to anyone undergoing medical treatments.
 I have donated to a variety of non-profits.
 Most recently I have donated use of my tapestries to Unified for their Hoodstock Charity Music Fest and to LoveLight Yoga & Arts Festival.